RentAKloud/rentakloud/docker/README.md

 ## Production

-In product use the following:
+In production use the following:

 ```
 cd docker/